A data-dependent weighted LASSO under Poisson noise: Case study: Poisson random convolution in genomics

-The above model actually amounts to a random convolution, as detailed below.
+The above model actually amounts to a random convolution (we are convolving the signal $x^*$ by the random empirical measure of the parents).
+To the best of our knowledge, the analysis of such a convolution problem is entirely new.
 Other authors have studied random convolution, notably \cite{RombergToeplitz,CCA,CAKE,CandesPlan}, but those analyses do not extend to the problem considered here.
 For example, Cand\`{e}s and Plan \cite[p5]{CandesPlan} consider random convolutions in which they observe a random subset of elements of the product $Ax^*$.
-They note that $A$ is an isometry if the Fourier components of any line have coefficients with same magnitude.
-In our setting the Fourier coefficients of $A$ are random and do not have uniform magnitude, and so the analysis in \cite{CandesPlan} cannot be directly applied in our setting.
-In particular, the ratio of $p$ (the number of elements in $x^*$ and the number of measurements) to $\nU$ (the number of uniformly distributed parents ) will play a crucial role in our analysis but is not explored in the existing literature.
+They note that $A$ is an isometry if the Fourier components of any row of $A$ have coefficients with the same magnitude.
+In contrast, in our setting the Fourier coefficients of $A$ are random and do not have uniform magnitude, and so the analysis in \cite{CandesPlan} cannot be directly applied in our setting.
+In particular, the ratio of $p$ (the number of elements in $x^*$ and the number of measurements) to $\nU$ (the number of uniformly distributed parents) will play a crucial role in our analysis but is not explored in the existing literature.